carpentry-org/dynlib/README.md

 ## Usage

-Provided there is a function `inc` that increments a number in a library `libt.so`—and in fact this is exactly the example provided in the `examples` directory—, you can look up and call this function at runtime as follows:
+Provided there is a function `inc` that increments a number in a library `libt.so`—and in fact this is exactly the C to Carp example provided in the `examples` directory—, you can look up and call this function at runtime as
+follows:

 ```clojure
 (load "https://github.com/carpentry-org/dynlib@0.0.2")